2026-2027 Registration Begins

 Rite of Election

 Catechumens who desire to be baptized and become Catholic, will attend the Rite of Election.
-It will be presided by the Bishop at Sacred Heart Cathedral in Pensacola starting at 3 pm.
+It will be presided over by our Bishop at Sacred Heart Cathedral in Pensacola starting at 2pm.

 The Eucharist Part II